ResRep: Lossless CNN Pruning via Decoupling Remembering and Forgetting: ResRep for Lossless Channel Pruning

-In practice, for deciding which channels to zero out (\ie, setting mask values for multiple channels), we may simply follow the smaller-norm-less-important rule \cite{li2016pruning} or other heuristics \cite{hu2016network,molchanov2016pruning}.
+-0.08in We will describe how to decide which channels to zero out (\ie, set mask values for multiple channels) in the next section.
 In this way, we have solved the above two problems. \textbf{A)} Though we add Lasso gradients to the objective-related gradients of every channel, which is equivalent to deviating the optima by adding Lasso loss to the original loss, the deviation is mild ($\lambda=10^{-4}$ in our experiments) hence harmless to the performance. \textbf{B)} With $m=0$, the first term no longer exists to compete against the second, thus even a mild $\lambda$ can make $\bm{F}$ steadily move towards $\bm{0}$.